samuelrivas/monorepo/README.md

 From the top level, you can build everything by running

-    nix build -f nix pkgs-sam
+    nix build .#all-pkgs-sam

 provided you have nix installed.
 It will take a while the first time you run it, but nix will only rebuild what's necessary afterwards.

 You can see all available packages by running

-    nix-env -qaPA pkgs-sam -f nix
+    nix flake show

 And build any of them by running

-    nix-build -f nix pkgs-sam.<package>
+    nix .#<package>

 After that, `result` contains a link to the built package

-You can obviously install any of those packages in your environemnt by running
+You can obviously install any of those packages in your environment by running

-    nix-env -iA pkgs-sam.<package> -f nix
+    nix profile install .#<package>

 By convention, our derivations may include a `dev-shell` value with a derivation that can be used to create a nix shell.
 That is, for a package `foo`, `nix-sell